onicai/PoAIW/README.md

 # from folder: PoAIW/src/Judge
 dfx canister call judge_ctrlb_canister addSubmissionToJudge \
   '(record {
-      submissionId = "s-01";
       challengeId = "c-01";
+      submittedBy = principal "aaaaa-aa";
       challengeQuestion = "What is a blockchain?";
       challengeAnswer = "A distributed ledger";
-      submittedBy = principal "aaaaa-aa";
+      submissionId = "s-01";
       submittedTimestamp = 1707072000000000000 : nat64;
-      status = variant { Submitted }
+      status = variant { Received }
   })'
 ```

-Check the logs, and you will see that the challenge is correctly scored.
+Check the logs, and you will see that the challenge is correctly scored,
+and after scoring, send to the GameState for storing.

+Because this is a fake challenge, the GameState canister will reject storing
+it with a #InvalidId error.